|

 - No time for self-care.
 An increase in plans can mean less time for things like exercise, but it can also mean less time for self-care.
 For those who face depression, self-care can be critically important to promoting good mental health.
 Losing out on this time may not seem so important, but without adequate room to rest and recharge, the weight of the holidays can become crippling.

 While one change to a routine can be a lot to handle, weeks or even months of changes can be devastating.
-With so many adjustments and social situations on the horizon, it’s not surprising depression rates spike in the winter.
+With so many adjustments and social situations on the horizon, it’s not surprising that many people face holiday depression, with rates spiking in the winter.

-If you’re worried about the upcoming holiday season, there are steps you can take to prepare yourself.
-While you probably can’t avoid all the hardships of the season, there are measures you can take to lessen the impact or improve your feelings on a day-to-day basis.
+If you’re worried about the upcoming holiday season, there are steps you can take to prepare yourself for holiday depression.
+While you probably can’t avoid all the hardships of the season, there are measures you can take to lessen the impact or improve your feelings on a day-to-day basis:

 - Set realistic expectations to avoid disappointment in social situations.